hieuwu/design-pattern-practice/README.md

 - **The Strategy Pattern** defines a family of algorithms,encapsulates each one, and makes them interchangeable.Strategy lets the algorithm vary independently from clients that use it

 # Observer Pattern:
+**Get started:** Write a program to for a coffee shop to create order with many beverages, of course, many toppings and other properties.

+**Naive approach:** Create an abstract class called Beverage, and other kind will extends this class.
+Then just override methods like cost() to calculate the price for each kind of beverage.

+The class diagram looks like:

+**What if ..? :**
+- We want to add some condiments like milk, chocolate, then we just need to create more class for this kind of "new" beverage.
+Maybe for current Coffe, we would have new classes such as CoffeeWithMilk, CoffeeWithSoy,..uh oh Class Explosion
+- We calculate the price for each beverage, with different condiments, size

+**Another approach:**

 # Decorator Pattern: